silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/06_Themes.md

   - `myvendor/mymodule` - Points to the base folder of the given module.
   - `mymodule:` - Also points to the base folder of the given module, but without a vendor.
   The `:` is necessary to distinguish this from a non-module theme.

-### Manually

-Unpack the contents of the zip file you download into the `themes` directory in your SilverStripe installation.
-The theme should be accessible at `themes/theme_name`.

 ## Developing your own theme